parbhakar-kumar/exercise/README.md

-Largest of Three Numbers:
+1)Largest of Three Numbers:

 Write a program that takes three numbers as input and determines the largest among them.

-Vowel or Consonant:
+2)Vowel or Consonant:

 Create a program that checks if a given character is a vowel or a consonant.

-Age Group:
+3)Age Group:

 Write a program that takes a person's age as input and categorizes them as a child, teenager, adult, or senior citizen.

-Simple Calculator:
+4)Simple Calculator:

-Implement a simple calculator that performs addition, subtraction, multiplication, and division based on user input.
+5)Implement a simple calculator that performs addition, subtraction, multiplication, and division based on user input.

-Day of the Week:
+6)Day of the Week:

 Write a program that takes a number (1-7) as input and prints the corresponding day of the week.